quisquous/cactbot/docs/CactbotCustomization.md

 ## Overriding Raidboss Triggers

+You can use a user-defined js file
+(e.g. `user/raidboss.js` or any `.js` file under `user/raidboss/`)
-You can use your `cactbot/user/raidboss.js` to override how triggers behave.
+to override how triggers behave.
 You can change the text that they output, what jobs they run for, and how long they stay on screen, and anything else.

-In `cactbot/user/raidboss.js`,
-there is an `Options.Triggers` list that contains a list of trigger sets.
+In your user-defined js file for raidboss, there is an `Options.Triggers` list that contains a list of trigger sets.
 You can use this to append new triggers and modify existing triggers.